 ELC Internships–ENGL 499, LING 499, or COMM 499–are part of the campus-wide internship program, offering qualified students the chance to learn and earn college credit through off-campus work experience.
-Our interns have held positions with weekly and daily newspapers, radio and television stations, public relations departments of businesses and institutions (such as hospitals, museums, and city visitor centers), membership departments, law firms, technical writing businesses, libraries, schools–the list goes on and on.
+Our interns have held positions with weekly and daily newspapers, radio and television stations, public relations departments of businesses and institutions (such as hospitals, museums, and city visitor centers), membership departments, law firms, technical writing businesses, libraries, schools, political offices–the list goes on and on.

 The ELC Department has established the following rules and guidelines regarding internships sponsored by the department.
-These supplement those issued by Career Services.

 - Internships are open only to juniors and seniors.

 - Only three credits of ENGL 499, LING 499, or COMM 499 can count toward the English major.
 (In addition to these three, the student may earn up to six elective credits toward the degree.)
 NOTE: typically 42 hours at the site are required for each credit awarded.